amitkumarj441/Todo-Flask/README.md

 # Todo-Flask

-A simple demo to create Web Framework in Flask
+A simple demo app created on Framework in Flask